capstoneconnector/trust-admin-app/Documentation/Development.md

 	 - This is where the Android version of the application resides.
 Most of the functionality is drawn from the main project.
 - TrustAdminApp.iOS
 	 - This is where the iOS version of the application resides.
 Most of the functionality is drawn from the main project
+- UnitTests -> TrustAdminAppTests
+	- This is where the automatic tests are written and stored.
 ### Main Application Structure
 - Models
 	- This is where our Models go according to the [Model, View, ViewModel structure](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel)